We go through the safety and risks for a standard female bodybuilder and fitness competition prep with regards to diet and supplements.

 Glutamine is a non-essential amino acid in the muscle and is another common nutritional supplement that fitness competitors and female bodybuilders often take.
 There is, however, very little scientific evidence to support its use in healthy athletes.
 While a long term study looking at various types of supplements found that glutamine in combination with creatine, whey protein, BCAA and CitM increased lean mass by 1.5-2 kg, it’s unclear whether glutamine was responsible for that increase, or the combination of other more effective protein synthesis supplements.
 In contrast, another study found that glutamine supplementation did not significantly improve exercise performance.

 Concerns with Glutamine Bodybuilding Supplements

-Hands down, caffeine is one of the most readily available pre-workout stimulants consumed by bodybuilders and fitness competitors.
+Hands down, caffeine is one of the most readily available pre-workout stimulants consumed by a female bodybuilder and fitness competitor.
 While most research has found that caffeine may be an effective preworkout supplement to boost energy and performance, taking large amounts of caffeine is also not without its risks.

 Concerns with Caffeine Bodybuilding Supplements

 Excess caffeine intake has been associated with an increase in blood pressure, anxiety, infertility, diarrhea, and insomnia, while also contributing withdrawal symptoms including headache, fatigue, drowsiness, and difficulty concentrating.
 A toxic dose of caffeine is in the range of 20-40mg/kg body weight, which is much easier to reach through pills and supplements compared with a drink.
 Furthermore, since a lot of these caffeine pills are unregulated, you can’t always be 100% sure of the dosage amounts and the quality of the ingredients.